 detected in the blood.
 Ask about the following:

-symptoms of an STI or are being treated for an
+- Avoid sexual contact or activity if you have symptoms of an STI or are being treated for an STI.

 A male condom is placed over a man's erect penis before sex.
 Condoms are also called "rubbers," "sheaths," or "skins."

 The female condom is a tube of soft plastic (polyurethane) that has a closed end.
 Each end has a ring or rim.
 The ring at the closed end is inserted deep into the woman's vagina over the cervix, like a diaphragm, to hold the tube in place.
 The ring at the open end remains outside the opening of the vagina.